akamai/terraform-provider-akamai/docs/data-sources/property_products.md

 # akamai_property_products

-Use `akamai_property_products` data source to list products associated with a contract.
+Use the `akamai_property_products` data source to list the products included on a contract.

 ## Example Usage

-Return products associated with the EdgeGrid API client token under a given contract:
+This example returns products associated with the [EdgeGrid client token](https://developer.akamai.com/getting-started/edgegrid) for a given contract:

 datasource-example.tf
 ```hcl-terraform